h2020charisma/vamas_twa42_p6_raman_calibration/README_ploomber.md

 ## Grid

 The grid is a way to run the same task multiple times with different parameter sets or on different data subsets.
-Here, the key in the grid is a list of sample identifiers (e.g., "0101", "0701").
+Here, the key in the grid is a list of dataset identifiers (e.g., "0101", "0701").
 For each key, Ploomber will create a separate task instance and corresponding products.
 This allows batch processing of multiple spectra sets in parallel or sequence.

 ```
     grid: